wp-plugins/catalog/readme.txt

 * Possibility of displaying products either grouped within categories or as a single product per page.
 * Possibility to add custom HTML in the description of the product.
 * Possibility of providing detailed description for each category.
-* Possibility of select the order of the product display.
+* Option of reordering the products both in the front end and back end.
 * Possibility to disable categories and parameters for the Cells 1 and List Page options.
 * Product image display in a lightbox for full view possibility.
 * Add Default Price and Market Price to each product of the catalog.
 Market Price appears crossed out.